 I opened it in November 2016 but we started running it… at the end of March, no April this year.

 Because of the long bureaucracy processes that I had to go through to get the licence.
 Cause to run a car rental company you need to have a licence.
 And it was a really long process, complicated and caused lots of problems.

 But the process was complicated and long because that’s how it is or because you’re a foreigner?
 Or because you didn’t understand something in the first place?

-Emm… besides the fact that I’m a foreigner here, major problem was with my lack of history here, that I don’t have any hinterland, credit history, estates or anything alike.
+Emm… besides the fact that I’m a foreigner here, major problem was with my lack of history here.
+For instance, that I don’t have any hinterland, credit history, estates or anything alike.
 Also very often I heard that I’m very young.

 So, big uncertainty.